cnhsn/cnhsn/README.md

 - 📝 I regulary write articles on [my blog](https://hasan.im)

+- 🧰 Personal devops blogs and insights on [opsway](https://opsway.dev)

 - 💬 Ask me about **python, AWS**

 - 📫 How to reach me **hasan@can.biz.tr**